PatrickParham/ParkingViolationsHW19708/README.md

 The following project provides a workflow to connect to the OpenData NYC API to analyze parking violations in the city of New York since 2016.

+The scope of the project will expand beyond basic Python Scripting to include ElasticSearch, Kibana, and EC2 functionality.

 ## Data Set
 [Open Parking and Camera Violations](https://dev.socrata.com/foundry/data.cityofnewyork.us/nc67-uf89)